 With such an enormous selection of foods and wines to try in the region, booking an Adelaide Hills day trip can be a great option.
 A day tour of the Adelaide Hills allows you to fit more in, with no worries about choosing the best spots or drink-driving limits.
-So if you’re thinking of an Adelaide Hills tour, perhaps consider this Adelaide Hills and Hahndorf Food & Wine tour, this Adelaide Hills Hop-on Hop-off Wine Tour, an Adelaide Hills Winery Tour with Tastings, this Adelaide Hills Wineries & Hahndorf tour, or a Hahndorf Guided Food and Wine E-Bike Tour.
+So if you’re thinking of an Adelaide Hills tour, perhaps consider this Adelaide Hills and Hahndorf Food & Wine tour, this Adelaide Hills Hop-on Hop-off Wine Tour, or a Hahndorf Guided Food and Wine E-Bike Tour.

 In many parts of Australia, pubs serve as de facto community centres where friendships are formed and stories shared over the course of a drink (or several!).
 Naturally, there’s many great pubs in Adelaide Hills region.

 28. Stirling Hotel

 Located in Stirling, the Stirling Hotel complex is a great example of an upmarket Australian country pub.
 Recently renovated to include boutique accommodation, a bistro, beautiful dining room (with private rooms available), wine cellars, and a patisserie, the Stirling Hotel is a great place for an Adelaide Hills lunch.